If I really think about it, I know the barbell can’t save me.

 It can’t offer me eternal salvation.
 Or money.
 Or even peace with all my decisions, however difficult they were.

-The barbell can’t soothe a crying baby, or cure cancer, or even bring me back that split-second decision to accelerate on a wet North Carolina curve years ago in that little red car.
+The barbell can’t soothe a crying baby, or cure cancer, or even bring me back that split-second decision to accelerate in that little red car on a wet North Carolina curve years ago.

 It can’t make me prettier, or smarter, or more accomplished.

-By all rational thought, I should discard the barbell and buy some Mom jeans and take up scrapbooking or Zumba or some kind of “fitness” class wherein I try to dance or gyrate my way into a sexy body.
-That’s what “sensible women” of my age do, isn’t it?
+By all rational thought, I should discard the barbell and buy some Mom jeans and take up scrapbooking or some kind of fitness class wherein I try to gyrate my way into a sexy body.
+That’s what sensible women of my age do, isn’t it?

 But I doubt those sensible women have felt the cold steel in their hands.

 They probably haven’t wrapped their fingers around a barbell and snatched it 30 times in a row.
 They most likely have not felt the power of bringing that weight overhead and then throwing it down, rubber bouncing up from the ground, chalk particles wafting like snow through the summer rays of sunshine beating across the floor.
 Those women still think a workout must involve a cardio machine, and, maybe, if they’re feeling adventurous, a weight machine.

 They don’t know they are a weight machine.